Cleveland Metroparks Zoo: Reinberger Homestead

 Modeled after a traditional 19th-century sheep station, the Reinberger Homestead offers Zoo visitors a look into Australian home life.
-The area contains animatronics of a koala and kookaburra, who speak about the culture.
+The area contains animatronics of a koala and kookaburra, which speak about the culture.

 Wallaby Walkabout and Boomerang Railway

 Designed to replicate the Australian outback, Wallaby Walkabout features winding paths that visitors share with kangaroos, Red-necked wallabies, and Common wallaroos during the months of April through October.
 The landscape includes vegetation intended to be consumed by the animals.
 Families can also take a train ride through the exhibit.
 In July 2007, the Zoo fell under scrutiny from PETA after a one-year-old kangaroo was struck and killed by the exhibit's "Boomerang Railway" train.
-In response, the Zoo quickly dismissed the employee who was operating the train and installed a fence along the tracks to prevent future injuries from happening.
+In response, the Zoo quickly dismissed the employee who was operating the train and installed a fence along the tracks to prevent future injuries.

 Yagga Tree

 The artificial, 55 foot tall Baobab known as the Yagga Tree is the star of Australian Adventure.
 It once contained exhibits for small animals, as well as another animatronic, this time a crocodile named Wooly Bill.